Trump likely to end DACA immigrant program

 WASHINGTON — President Donald Trump appears likely to pull the plug on DACA, the Obama-era program allowing young people who came to the U.S. illegally as children to remain here, several government officials said Friday.

-Administration officials said the Department of Homeland Security sent a recommendation to the White House earlier this week on what to do, and Attorney General Jeff Sessions discussed the program with senior officials Thursday at the White House.
-Sessions has been a consistent opponent of the program, formally known as Deferred Action for Childhood Arrivals.
+Administration officials said Friday that the Homeland Security secretary, Elaine Duke, and Attorney General Jeff Sessions discussed the program with senior officials Thursday during a meeting at the White House.
+Sessions has been a consistent opponent of the program.

 As many as 1 million immigrants could be affected.